 As ectotherms, your leopard gecko relies on external sources of heat to fuel all of its bodily functions.
 If your temperature is within the incorrect ranges they may have weakened immune systems.

 If humidity ranges are too high you could create a breeding ground for unfavorable bacteria.
-Use a hygrometer to monitor humidity ranges to keep them optimal and ensure you let the enclosure dry completely after cleaning before putting your leopard gecko back in its home.
+Use a good hygrometer (like this one) to monitor humidity ranges to keep them optimal and ensure you let the enclosure dry completely after cleaning before putting your leopard gecko back in its home.

-Ensuring you feed your leopard gecko the correct diet will help keep them healthy and their immune system in tip-top shape to fight bacteria that cause mouth rot.
+Ensuring you feed your leopard gecko the correct diet (read our leo diet guide here) will help keep them healthy and their immune system in tip-top shape to fight bacteria that cause mouth rot.

 In conjunction with this, you need to make sure you have optimal basking temperatures as basking is incredibly important to the absorption of nutrients, especially calcium and phosphorus.